nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * dd/mm/yyyy or d/m/yyyy (e.g. 08/12/2020).

 :information_source: The format of EXAM_SCORE is as follows:
-* x/y where x and y are both whole numbers
+* x/y where x and y are non-negative integers.
 * x has to be less than or equal to y (e.g. 30/50).

 Examples: